Chrisyu61/Project-CS/README.md

 The file pcs11-3.ipynb is a jupyter notebook that contains all the codes for the simulations in the Erdos-Renyi, Scale-Free, Watts Strogatz, and ODE models.
 The results from these simulations are retained within the notebook to facilitate quick review and verification without the need for re-running the simulations.
 The structure of the code in the notebook is as follows:

 Erdos-Renyi Networks: The code for these networks is located in cells 'In[4]' to 'In[11]'.

 Scale-Free Networks: The relevant code can be found in cells 'In[12]' to 'In[13]'.

 Watts-Strogatz Network: This network's code is in cells 'In[18]' and 'In[19]'.

 The results of the non-vaccinated will always be the first to be presented, as it is considered as the control group of the experiment.
 Followed by the results of the vaccinated.
 A clear comparison is given in cells In[16] and In[17] together with the ODE approximations.

 Necessary Imports

-To run the code in this notebook, the following libraries must be installed: import matplotlib.pyplot as plt import networkx as nx import numpy as np
+To run the code in this notebook, the following libraries must be installed:

+import matplotlib.pyplot as plt

+import networkx as nx

+import numpy as np

 Installation Guide for Visual Studio Code Users

-If you are using Visual Studio Code, it's recommended to install the following packages before running the code: pip3 install networkx pip3 install numpy pip3 install matplotlib
+If you are using Visual Studio Code, it's recommended to install the following packages before running the code:

+pip3 install networkx

+pip3 install numpy

+pip3 install matplotlib

+A unit test is added by the end of the file that will check whether the functions are returning the correct number, length, and type.